-New York goes into security lock-down every year for the UN General Assembly, which attracts world leaders — and sends photographers like me scrambling.
+New York goes into lock-down every year for the UN General Assembly, which attracts world leaders — and sends photographers like me scrambling.

 Every September, New York goes into maximum security mood as hundreds of foreign leaders converge on the city to attend the United Nations General Assembly.
 During that week, it becomes the most-policed and probably safest city in the world.